spamegg1/reviews/README.md

           (λ (slot) (have-slot? slot schedule))
           slots)]))
 ```

+**Yet another thought (September 2023):** This course gives students the very strong impression of being needlessly slow, boring, difficult.
+(They don't see the point of some things, they want to rush through it, use other languages / tools, etc.) Learning experts [here](https://youtu.be/oxZzoVp5jmI?t=677) mention that such slow, difficult ways of instruction are very good for *long term* retention and transfer of knowledge to other areas.

+*Basically, the way the human brain works is the opposite of what we PERCEIVE or FEEL to be "good learning".* It's another one of those awful ironies in human life.
+Slow and difficult is much better! (in the long term), but the software world is absolutely obsessed with speed, then forgetting / abandoning, and recreating from scratch.
+(The software world is like that fish from [Finding Nemo](https://www.youtube.com/watch?v=tESffhWs8l0) that has short term memory loss.)
+That's why so much software (years of work, millions of dollars / man hours) goes unmaintained, abandoned, forgotten, and new ones are constantly recreated over and over.
+I wonder what a software company that focused on *maintaining humans, not code* would look like?

 *Spam's recommendation:* I am personally biased to like these courses.
 Definitely take if you are interested in pursuing functional programming.
 I've seen some people struggle with Programming Languages A, B, C without these courses (PLA uses ML to teach very similar functional programming principles, and PLB uses the same language, Racket) so definitely take at least the first of these two courses before PLABC if you've never seen functional programming, recursion and the like.